ni/nipcbatt/README.rst

 Bugs / Feature Requests
 =======================

-To report a bug or submit a feature request, please use this `Issues  <https://github.com/ni/nipcbatt/issues>`_.
+To report a bug or submit a feature request, please use GitHub `Issues  <https://github.com/ni/nipcbatt/issues>`_.

 License